Lean product development: Applicability of lean product development

-For example, the mobile phone was a Wanted product in the 1990s because it was on the leading edge of technology.
-Today it is regarded as a Needed product.
-It is common in the market.
-There is enough knowledge in the public domain so that even small companies can make a good mobile phone.
+For example, the mobile phone was dubbed to many as a, "wanted" product in the 1990s as it was described as being, "on the leading edge of technology."
+Today it is regarded as a "needed" product because of its common state in the modern market.

 Product development methods can be classified according to whether they are focused on handling stable or non-stable conditions.
 Lean product development is a dynamic method of product development that handles unstable conditions.

 The influence of need drivers and stability (or lack of stability) on product development are illustrated in the table below.